Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

-It is thus fruitful to study meso- and macro-scale turbulent momentum transport in the tachocline.
-Because the lower tachocline is stably stratified, it can be modeled as a quasi-two-dimensional, differentially rotating magnetic fluid, which motivates the consideration of a magnetohydrodynamic (MHD) model on a 2-D $\beta$-plane:
+It is thus fruitful to study turbulent momentum transport in the tachocline, and in particular how it is affected by differential rotation and the magnetic field.
+Because the lower tachocline is stably stratified, it can be modeled as a quasi-two-dimensional, differentially rotating magnetic fluid.
+We assume the presence of a relatively strong toroidal field, and consider an MHD model on a 2-D $\beta$-plane: